 Typically, parking ratios are quoted in terms of square feet.
-For example, say you’re looking at an option with a 3:1000 parking ratio, which translates to 3 parking spaces per 1,000 sf leased.
-If you’re planning a denser office layout, say 6 employees per 1,000 sf, then you’re going to have more people (and cars) than places for them to park.
+For example, say you’re looking at an option with a 3:1000 parking ratio, which translates to 3 parking spaces per 1,000 square feet leased.
+If you’re planning a denser office layout, say 6 employees per 1,000 square feet, then you’re going to have more people (and cars) than places for them to park.

 This is where your tenant rep broker can help.
 They will take your parking needs into consideration from day one of the site selection process and help you identify properties that will be able to accommodate your employees’ parking needs.

-During lease negotiations, your tenant rep will make sure you secure enough parking spaces to not only your current needs but your future needs as well.
+During lease negotiations, your tenant rep will make sure you secure enough parking spaces for not only your current needs but your future needs as well.

 In addition, your broker should negotiate the payment of parking so that you only pay for the parking as it is used.
 If you’re not using all of your allocated parking immediately, you should not have to pay for the full number of spaces.
 You will only start to pay for more of your allotted parking as you expand.

 Sometimes, however, a building simply doesn’t have the spots available to meet your required parking ratio.
 This is especially common in downtown office buildings and older suburban buildings that were built with more traditional office densities in mind.

-In this case, your tenant rep broker can help you craft a creative parking solution to make up the additional parking you need.
+In this case, your tenant rep broker can help you craft a creative parking solution to make up for the additional parking you need.